-Financial support applications for students who are starting or continuing at Wyke Sixth Form College in September 2022 are now open.
-If you are a current student already in receipt of financial support, you will need to reapply.
+Financial support applications for students who are starting or continuing at Wyke Sixth Form College in September 2023 are now open.
+If you are a current student already in receipt of financial support, you need to reapply each year.

-Please download and complete the 2022-23 Financial Support Application Form.
+Please download and complete the Financial Support Application Form 23-24

 Applications and evidence should be emailed to email@example.com

-For full information about eligibility and the evidence that is needed please see our Financial Support Leaflet.
+For full information about eligibility and the evidence that is needed please see our Financial Support Guidance Leaflet 23-24

-You can also view our full Financial Support Policy.
+You can also view our full Financial Support Policy Statement 23-24

-The Wyke Support Fund is a further way in which the college supports all students to be able to access their education.
+The Wyke financial support fund is a further way in which the college supports all students to be able to access their education.
 The Fund is made up of voluntary donations by parents and staff.
-The funds are used to ensure that students in financial difficulty have access to the equipment they need, are able to access events such as trips and speakers that will significantly improve their education and get help to attend activities supporting their next steps such as university open events.
+The funds are used to ensure that students in financial difficulty have access to the equipment they need, can access help towards auditions, conservatoire and entry exams that will significantly improve their education and get help to attend activities supporting their next steps such as university open events.
 If you are not eligible for the College bursary, need financial support with something to support your education that is outside the scope of the bursary, or are in significant financial difficulty, you can apply for support from the support fund by emailing firstname.lastname@example.org with full details of your circumstances and the financial support that is required.
 We will then be able to assess if the support fund can support you.

-All students who are in receipt of any of the 16 – 19 Bursary awards must activate their ParentPay account in order to ensure that they receive all of the support.
+All students who are in receipt of any of the16 – 19 Bursary awards must activate their ParentPay account to ensure that they receive all the support.